By 2020, the IoT market will generate around $1.7 trillion.

 The connection between devices can occur between various physical objects, for instance, in office/home space.
 Some examples of appliances with IoT integration are light fixtures, smoke alarms, etc., mainly devices that users can connect with any other device or directly to the Internet.

 Another example of such devices is 'Smart Things,' i.e., smart gadgets that can be easily accessed and even controlled from a remote location.
-These smart things are currently being used in a wide range of industry verticals which includes healthcare, entertainment, education, and transportation as well.
+These smart things are currently being used in a wide range of industry verticals which include healthcare, entertainment, education, and transportation as well.

 Take a look at the region-wise share of IoT in the coming years.

-In short, the Internet of Things is explained as a device connected over the internet can send information or receive information and it makes a device smart.
+In short, the Internet of Things is explained as a device connected over the internet that can send information or receive information and it makes a device smart.
 Like our smartphones, which can communicate with other devices over the internet.

 We have the freedom to listen to our favorite track, even if it’s not on the device.
-It means, the song is stored somewhere in the world and by retrieving that data, we are able to get the song.
+It means, the song is stored somewhere in the world, and by retrieving that data, we are able to get the song.

 In short, to be a smart device, it doesn’t matter if it has super storage or not, but it should be able to connect to super storage or a supercomputer.
 That makes a device smart.